The insider advice on this page is from Wendy’s Trusted Travel Expert for Fiji: Lynette Wilson of Destination World.

 Best resort for two

-Taveuni Palms has only three villas, each with its own private beach, swimming pool, and staff of seven, including a personal villa manager, two chefs, a waiter, bar staff, a spa therapist, and a housemaid.
+Taveuni Palms has only two villas, each with its own private beach, swimming pool, and staff of seven, including a personal villa manager, two chefs, a waiter, bar staff, a spa therapist, and a housemaid.
 The villa is on the water’s edge, and couples can easily snorkel, swim, and scuba dive steps from their front door.
 You’ll feel like a rock star—but, best of all, you don’t need the net worth of one to afford a stay here.

 Restaurants the locals love